Ways to Extract Exchange Mailbox Data from EDB to PST

 https://www.microsoft.com/en-us/download/details.aspx?id=2743

-The user interface of the tool is a wizard-like interface and shows multiple options on the single screen.
+The tool’s wizard-like interface shows multiple options on a single screen.
 Here is the process:

-1. The first screen shows the two options.
-Choose the first option Extract data from an Exchange Server Mailbox.
+1. The first screen shows two options, choose the first option, Extract data from an Exchange Server Mailbox.

 Extract data from an Exchange Server Mailbox